 Get startedWhat are the 3 stages of resource planning?

 No two organizations are totally identical, and so the steps you’ve got to take to efficiently plan your resources might be different from other businesses.
-But, there are three basic stages of resource planning you should be aware of:
+But, there are three basic stages of resource or capacity planning you should be aware of:

 - Assess